 69. The final Rebuttal Panel report indicates that the Panel reviewed a wide range of issues in the assessment process and based their decision to uphold the TMRG's decision, on evidence they gathered during the review.
 Ms. Ynessu was emphatic that the PMD cycle was the primary point of departure and not the TMRG decision.
 She explained that while the TMRG session is important, the Panel's decision was premised on the fact that the assessment process complied with the PMD policy.
 70. One of the issues which the Applicant raises is the absence of a mid-term review.
-While the Panel agreed with him after finding that the dates of the mid-term review were logged much later into the system, they were persuaded that the biweekly meetings the Applicant and his supervisor had, and the constant feedback he received sufficiently made up for the absence of a mid-term review.18 The Tribunal has already pronounced itself on this issue (see para.
+While the Panel agreed with him after finding that the dates of the mid-term review were logged much later into the system, they were persuaded that the bi-weekly meetings the Applicant and his supervisor had, and the constant feedback he received sufficiently made up for the absence of a mid-term review.
+The Tribunal has already pronounced itself on this issue (see para.
 54 above) and adopts those findings.
 71. The complaint that the Rebuttal Panel did not consider evidence submitted by the Applicant is not valid.
-The Rebuttal Panel report19 indicates that the Applicant's TOR, 2016 PMD, email exchanges (with the HR, Supervisor, TMRG, DCD, Donors), HR notes to the records, TMRG's 6 June communication to him and a document from the Office of Human Resources Management ("OHRM") were reviewed, and five persons including the Applicant were interviewed.
+The Rebuttal Panel report indicates that the Applicant's TOR, 2016 PMD, email exchanges (with the HR, Supervisor, TMRG, DCD, Donors), HR notes to the records, TMRG's 6 June communication to him and a document from Application, annex 14.